WHAT IS ROSACEA

 To discover the correct path of how to get rid of rosacea, you will have to become the Sherlock Holmes of solving your own case of what is causing your rosacea.
 Therefore, it is best if you find a doctor who is willing to collaborate with you on this exploration.
 Doctors this creative and open minded typically practice “Integrative Medicine”, or better yet, they might be a combination MD, ND (Naturopathic Doctor) or HMD (Holistic Medical Doctor).

-When asking your doctor what is rosacea you must remember that your doctor only sees your rosacea symptoms framed within a “snap shot” in time when you happen to be in his/her office, and therefore he/she has no idea how your skin responds to various inputs and treatments for rosacea on a continuous basis.
+When asking your doctor about your rosacea you must remember that your doctor only sees your symptoms framed within a “snap shot” in time when you happen to be in his/her office, and therefore he/she has no idea how your skin responds to various inputs and treatments on a continuous basis.
 You are the one who has to take notice of what and how your skin responds to everything that might be affecting its condition.
-Everything that might be causing the rosacea.
 Then, as the pieces of the puzzle take shape, with your doctor’s help, you might be able to arrange the data in such a way so that a clear picture of what makes your skin happy can emerge.

-The bottom line of what is rosacea: notice everything and take notes.
-What things upset your skin and trigger the rosacea, and what things make it happy and reduce the rosacea symptoms.
+The bottom line: notice everything and take notes.
+What things upset your skin and trigger the rosacea, and what things make your skin happy and reduce the redness.